leraroy/postman-tests/README.md

 # Postman-tests

-This repo contains postman tests
+This repo contains "petsore" and "store" postman collections

 ## Setup